ishine/Auden/examples/azeros/README.md

 | **AZeroS (ours)** | 4.44 | 4.18 | 3.91 | 60.22 | 56.30 | 98.65 | 61.29 | 72.09 | 59.01 | **73.13** |

 **Highlights:**
-- AZeroS achieves *state-of-the-art* performance on semantic tasks, compared to other systems with similar model size, with fully opensource data.
+- AZeroS achieves *state-of-the-art* performance on semantic tasks with only opensource data, compared to other systems with similar model size.
 - AZeroS demonstrates the effectiveness of the `Self-generated Instruction-Free Tuning` method with nearly no drop on generalization abilities.